Teacher Education

 • Attend the ACU Teacher Education Alumni in Action Conference

-• Participate in the interdisciplinary simulation of the special education ARD Process
+• Participate in an interdisciplinary simulation of the special education Assessment Review and Dismissal (ARD) process

-• Experience the Teacher Education Program Completion Orientation
+• Attend the Teacher Education Program completion orientation

 • Attend the ACU Teacher Education Alumni in Action Conference

-• Complete a full semester of Clinical Teaching
+• Complete Clinical Teaching with a full semester in a classroom

 • Secure letters of Recommendation